ireneusz-stawarczyk/scala-fractals/README.md

 scala-fractals
 ==============

-Implementation of fractals in Scala based on Akka's actors.
+Implementation of popular fractal algorithms in Scala based on Akka's actors and Java Swing.